Toxikuu/to/README.md

 - [ ] Add `to --version`
 - [x] Cache the output of `to vf`.
 This cache should reset every 4 hours, but should be overrideable by a flag.
+    - [ ] Add an option to use the cache, even if it's stale
 - [ ] Add to-specific data in /var/db/to/data/_/
-    - [ ] Have a file containing the number of installed packages
+    - [ ] Have a file containing the number of installed packages (not sure about this one)
     - [ ] Have a file logging the current action (eg. building tree, installing popt, removing glibc)
     - [ ] Have a file logging the latest package actions (installs, updates,